 • Letters of recommendation

 Work experience is evaluated for personal and professional development.
-Ability to communicate bilingually and cross-culturally is an important part of the application process.
+Ability to communicate with diverse populations is an important part of the application process.
 Eligible applicants will be interviewed for acceptance into the program.
-Interns who successfully complete the program will be eligible to take the Registration Exam for Dietitians.

 Curriculum and Graduation

 The PHFE WIC Dietetic Internship Program provides a part-time one year internship.
 The PHFE WIC Dietetic Internship provides 1220 hours of supervised practice and 150 hours of didactic instruction.
 Interns spend 360 hours in food service management, 360 hours in medical nutrition therapy, 420 hours in community nutrition practice, and 80 hours in an elective rotation.
 Interns do not replace employees in the workplace.